+String values collate in case-sensitive string order.
 The EXACT collation sequence for strings is the same as the ANSI-standard ASCII collation sequence: digits are collated before uppercase alphabetic characters and uppercase alphabetic characters are collated before lowercase alphabetic characters.
 Punctuation characters occur at several places in the sequence.

 is an InterSystems SQL extension and is intended for SQL lookup queries.

 collates an input string as either wholly numeric or as a mixed-character string in which numbers are treated the same as any other character.
 Compare this to %MVR

 collation, which sorts a string based on the numeric substrings within the string.